 The expected nomination ends an extended struggle over one of the most contested positions in President-elect Joe Biden’s cabinet.
 Up until Regan’s selection was reported, the transition team was said to be considering numerous people for the role, including California Air Resources Board chair Mary Nichols, whose possible nomination elicited pushback from environmental justice groups.

-Regan’s selection to succeed current EPA administrator Andrew Wheeler replaces “a fossil fuel industry puppet with an experienced EPA air quality scientist,” said Dan Crawford, director of governmental relations at the North Carolina League of Conservation Voters, a federal environmental advocacy organization with local chapters, said in a statement.
+Regan’s selection to succeed current EPA administrator Andrew Wheeler replaces “a fossil fuel industry puppet with an experienced EPA air quality scientist,” said Dan Crawford, director of governmental relations at the North Carolina League of Conservation Voters, a federal environmental advocacy organization with local chapters, in a statement.

 The EPA’s focus on air quality, pollution and environmental compliance grants the agency power over many regulations that impact the energy industry.
 The cornerstone of President Obama’s environmental legacy, the Clean Power Plan, was rooted in the Clean Air Act and created by the EPA.
 Biden’s pledge to advance his environmental agenda, through executive action if required, will also likely draw on that wide-reaching law.